lal-jeet/DSA-in-java-/README.md

 # 📘 Java DSA Programs

-This GitHub repo contains all my Data Structures and Algorithms (DSA) programs written in Java.
+My Data Structures and Algorithms (DSA) programs written in Java.
 I’ve created this to practice and share DSA solutions that are helpful for coding interviews, exams, and skill improvement.

 # 🔍 What You’ll Find in my repo:
 Programs on Arrays, Strings, Linked Lists, Stacks, and Queues